istio/istio.io/content/en/docs/setup/getting-started/index.md

 [Istio Ingress Gateway](/docs/concepts/traffic-management/#gateways), which maps a path to a route at the edge of your mesh.

-1. Connect this application to be published by the Istio gateway:
+1. Associate this application with the Istio gateway:

     {{< text bash >}}
     $ kubectl apply -f @samples/bookinfo/networking/bookinfo-gateway.yaml@